 - Take a small amount and roll it into a ball (I use a ½ tablespoon of mixture for each cookie) then place the ball onto the baking tray and lightly press down with a fork in two different directions.
 Repeat until all the mixture is used.
 It should make about 9 small cookies.

-- Put the baking tray in the oven for 10 minutes.
+- Put the baking tray in the oven and bake for 10 minutes.

 - Check after 10 minutes to see whether the cookies are nicely browned and slightly firm to the touch.
 They may need 2 or 3 more minutes depending on your oven.

-- When ready, pull the baking paper onto the cooling rack to quickly remove them from the hot baking tray.
-When cool enough to handle, remove the cookies from the baking paper and leave to cool on the cooling rack.
+- When ready, pull the baking paper onto the wire rack to quickly remove them from the hot baking tray.
+When cool enough to handle, carefully remove the cookies from the baking paper and leave to cool on the cooling rack.
 (They harden up on cooling so you really need to try and hold back the urge to eat one straight away!
-Believe me, it’s worth the 10 or 15 minutes wait!)
+Believe me, it’s worth the 10 minute wait!)

 Notes